kgesterl/MSDS_Practicum_I/README.md

 ## Data Science Task

 For this project I chose to use a classification neural network.
 The first step was to perform exploratory data analysis (PLaSTiCC EDA.ipynb) to understand the features of the training and test data sets.
 Next, I tried a number of different methods to perform feature generation and selection based on the light curves of each object (PLaSTiCC Feature Selection.ipynb).
 Finally, I created a simple neural network model using supervised learning from the training set.
 With the final model, I made predictions for the test set.
-I used Python and in Jupyter notebooks to perform all of the analyses.
+I used Python in Jupyter notebooks to perform all of the analyses.

 ## Data

-The datasets are not uploaded in this repository because of their size (the size of the test set is about 19 GB).
-All of the data is available via the Kaggle challenge website: https://www.kaggle.com/c/PLAsTiCC-2018 .
+The datasets are not uploaded in this repository because of their size.
+All of the data is available via the Kaggle challenge website: https://www.kaggle.com/c/PLAsTiCC-2018.